Posthumous promotion: German military personnel in World War II

 In principle, personnel that committed suicide would not be considered for posthumous promotion, except in special cases with approval of the commander in chief of the Wehrmacht branch concerned.

 In general, the posthumous promotion would be active as of the first of the month of the death or disappearance, except in cases where the promotion would have been effective from an earlier date.

 This decree superseded an earlier decree from January 1941 and was retroactive from 26 August 1939, the day Nazi Germany mobilized its armed forces for the Invasion of Poland.

 Martial arts

 Some martial artists will receive a posthumous belt rank promotion by their instructor.
 The belt is usually presented to a family member.
 A notable example of a posthumous promotion is American actor Paul Walker, who was a brown belt in Brazilian Jiu-jitsu at the time of his death, was promoted to a black belt after his death in 2013.

 Sinospheric monarchies

 Promotion to monarchical status

 In the Chinese cultural sphere, it was a common practice for dynasties to posthumously honor individuals who did not reign as a monarch during their lifetime with monarchical status and accord them with the appropriate titles.
 Such individuals usually, but not always, hailed from the same paternal lineage as the ruler who conferred them the status.

-China

-The following is an incomplete list of individuals posthumously elevated to the status of monarch in Chinese history.
-Those who initially reigned as a ruler of a particular regime but were later posthumously considered a monarch of another regime, such as Jiang Shang, Tuoba Shiyijian, Li Gao, and Yelü Bei, are excluded from the list.